 “Nothing is more reminiscent of childhood camping than a s'more.
 This grilled cheese dessert is a grown-up s'more, best enjoyed in the rainy weather with a steaming mug of hot chocolate,” shares Nuzha Ebrahim, the young entrepreneur behind Fromagerie, a gourmet grilled collective that has taken snacking to a thrilling level in Mumbai.
 Ebrahim’s s’more grilled cheese draws from a classic s’more and combines it with the comfort of a grilled cheese sandwich, while incorporating what is ostensibly India’s favourite biskoot – Marie!
 Admittedly, Marie is most versatile when it comes to desserts and we’re sure you must be having a pack lying around.

-2 slices of Brioche, Pain de Mie, Hokkaido Milk Bread or any other bread you may have
+Ingredients:2 slices of Brioche, Pain de Mie, Hokkaido Milk Bread or any other bread

 2 tbsp mascarpone cheese